 Out Of Platform Contacts

-You can also edit or delete contacts from the Preferences page.
+You can edit or delete contacts from the Preferences page.
 You can assign contacts to a target, alarm or report when you create the object.

 The Users page shows a list of people with Surple accounts in your company.
 You can see their name, email and role in the list, along with when they last logged in.
 If you are the Super Admin for your company, then you can change the role of users by pressing the wrench icon or delete them by pressing the trash icon.